census-instrumentation/opencensus-website/content/quickstart/python/metrics.md

 #### Installation

-OpenCensus: `pip install opencensus google-cloud-monitoring`
+OpenCensus: `pip install --upgrade opencensus google-cloud-monitoring`

 #### Brief Overview
 By the end of this tutorial, we will do these four things to obtain metrics using OpenCensus: